KonnectEvent1/EventKonnect-be/README.md

 1. Fork the Repository
 2. Create a new branch (feature/new-feature)
 3. Commit feature
-4. Push on Repo and open Pull Request to develop
+4. Push on Repository and open Pull Request to develop

 ## Licence